ckswilliams/modOpenREM/docs/conquestUbuntu.rst

 Ubuntu has reasonably up to date versions of the Conquest DICOM server `in its repositories,`_ so this makes installation very easy.

-There are options to install with different database options - for OpenREM we're not really going to use the database so the easiest option is to use SQLite:
+There are options to install with different databases - for OpenREM we're not really going to use the database so the easiest option is to use SQLite:

 .. sourcecode:: console

     sudo apt-get install conquest-sqlite

-The install process will create a folder ``/etc/conquest-dicom-server``, then create the database file and settings files there.

 *******************